ARMmbed/mbed-os-5-docs/docs/tools/debug/memap.md

 ## Current support

 We have tested memap on Windows 7, Linux and macOS.
-The `GCC_ARM` (GNU Arm Embedded Toolchain), Arm Compiler 6 and IAR toolchains generate memory map files.
+The `GCC_ARM` (GNU Arm Embedded Toolchain) and Arm Compiler 6 toolchains generate memory map files.